modured/rantoni-assets/README.md

 - Wizards of Legends
     - Animations

+## Expenses

+- Steam Capsule art
+    - Really don't want to spend more than 500 bucks on this
+    - Don't be too cheap with this, also we can't really do this later, better to get it right the first time
+- Music
+    - Bro if I can get noisecream to work on this... dude
+    - Though I really, REALLY don't want to spend more then 500 bucks on this, preferable is something like 300 but I doubt that will work
+    - Though this can also be budgeted like max 500 at first and then, if there are more whishlists than expected, you can take a bit more cash in the hand and get some more songs, this way you have somewhat of a dynamic budget and don't overhire as badly

 ## Marketing

 ### Specific unique marketing

 - Reach out to Ranton, tell him about the game and also ask if he wants to be part, as for example a story writer (also partially marketing in terms of videos or similar content creation)
+- Regardless of whether or not Ranton will actually agree to join, we can definitely do some posts on his subreddit as the game was inspired by him
 - Events or leaderboard stuff on discord or some similar form of competition (probably not because it's too much work)

 ### General Stuff